 A Separation Agreement helps each party lay out their responsibilities and obligations based on their agreement when separating.

-In most cases, a legal Separation Agreement is requested by couples (when a breakdown in their relationship has occurred) in order to fully resolve all matters such as assets, liabilities, pensions, spousal support, child support, parenting, access/visitation and furthermore.
+In most cases, a legal Separation Agreement is requested by couples (when a breakdown in their relationship has occurred) in order to fully resolve all matters such as assets, liabilities, pensions, businesses, spousal support, child support, parenting, access/visitation and furthermore.